4yub1k/movie-rest-api/README.md

 # movie-rest-api
-Django REST framework, Django based api to fetch and provide details about movies from external api, you can add comments(or of users) to movies.
+Django REST framework, Django based api to fetch, store and provide details about movies from external api by movie name, you can add comments(or of users) to movies.
+For more read **Usage**.

 ![D-version](https://img.shields.io/badge/Django-4.0.4-blue)
 ![P-version](https://img.shields.io/badge/Python-3.10-green)